tari-labs/tari-university/src/preface/introduction.md

 #### Presentations

-- [Non-Fungible Tokens](digital-assets/nft-landscape-1/sources/PITCHME.link.md) - An introduction to non-fungible tokens (NFTs), including the implementation of NFTs, Ethereum standards, and players in the Blockchain-based ticketing industry.
+- [Non-Fungible Tokens](https://gitpitch.com/tari-labs/tari-university/master?p=/src/digital-assets/nft-landscape-1#/) - An introduction to non-fungible tokens (NFTs), including the implementation of NFTs, Ethereum standards, and players in the Blockchain-based ticketing industry.
 - [Crypto101](https://gitpitch.com/tari-labs/tari-university/master?p=/src/cryptography/crypto-1#/) - An introduction to elliptic curve math and digital signatures.
 - [Mimblewimble](https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/mimblewimble-1#/) - An introduction to Mimblewimble - a protocol that focuses on scalability and privacy through the implementation of confidential transactions.
 - [Lightning Network for Dummies](https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/lightning-network-for-dummies#/) - An introduction to the Lightning Network, including examples of its workings, pros and cons.
-- [Layer 2 Scaling Survey (Part 1)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/layer2scaling/more-landscape#/) - An overview of different layer 2 scaling solutions being worked at today, as well as a basic SWOT analysis of each.
+- [Layer 2 Scaling Survey (Part 1)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/layer2scaling/layer2scaling-landscape#/) - An overview of different layer 2 scaling solutions being worked at today, as  well as a basic strengths, weaknesses, opportunities, and threats (SWOT) analysis of each.
 - [Layer 2 Scaling Survey (Part 2)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/layer2scaling/more-landscape#/) - An overview of different layer 2 scaling solutions being worked at today, as  well as a basic strengths, weaknesses, opportunities, and threats (SWOT) analysis of each.
 - [Layer 2 Scaling Executive summary](https://gitpitch.com/tari-labs/tari-university/master?p=/src/layer2scaling/executive-summary#/) - An overview of the scaling landscape, how it will be applicable to Tari, what the scaling context is for Tari, and what viable scaling alternatives exist for Tari.
 - [RGB Protocol](https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/rgb-introduction#/) - An introduction to the RGB protocol.